jonathanmarmor/phase/py/README.md

 #### Core features
 - Finish adding initial gap
 - Make soloing of start and end repetition manually toggleable.
-- Make stripping of silence at the beginning and end manually toggleable.

 #### Might be interesting to try
 - Make more and better options for fade curves